 Speaking of besties, one amazing thing that happened to me this year was discovering my tribe.

-They’re my go-tos for blogging questions, writing help, photography tips.
+They’re my go-to pals for blogging questions, writing help or photography tips.
 We help each other by giving advice, sharing knowledge, encouraging one another.

 Even though we live in four time zones, we sometimes virtually ‘work’ together to keep each other accountable for our ever-growing to-do lists.